 Step 2: Create a new ad

 Next, choose the book you’ll be promoting.
-Note: If you are planning to upload your own ad image, this step is not necessary, but it will allow for easier filtering of your campaigns.
+Note: If you plan to upload your own ad image, this step isn’t necessary, but it’ll let you filter campaigns on your Ads dashboard.

 Next, you can choose whether to upload your own creative (a 300 x 250-pixel PNG, JPG, or JPEG image) or build new creative.
 If you upload a very large image, the size will be reduced, which can negatively affect the quality of the image, so please aim to upload at the 300×250 size.
 When uploading a book cover to the creative builder, use a cover image that is 115 pixels wide to ensure the best possible image quality.
 If you selected a book in the step above but would like to use a different cover image — or if you didn’t select a book above — simply click Select file to upload a new image.